 She also points out that equality occurs when teachers create a growth mindset in their classrooms.
 For example, in one year, a kindergarten class in Harlem scored in the 95th percentile on the National Achievement Test.
 Many of those kids could not hold a pencil when they arrived in school.
-Also in one year, fourth grade students in the South Bronx who were way behind became the number one fourth grade class in New York on the state’s math test.
+Also in one year, fourth-grade students in the South Bronx who were way behind became the number one fourth-grade class in New York on the state’s math test.
 And, in a year to a year and a half, Native American students on a reservation went from the bottom of their district to the top – and that district included affluent sections of Seattle, Washington.
 Dweck believes this happened because the meaning of effort and difficulty transformed.
 Before it made them feel dumb, but now effort and difficulty enable their neurons to make stronger connections.

-“We can change students mindsets,” Dweck says.
+“We can change students’ mindsets,” Dweck says.

 Every time children push out of their comfort zone the neurons in their brain form new stronger connections.
 Students who weren’t taught this growth mindset continued to show declining grades, but those who were taught the growth mindset strategy saw their grades improve.

-Dweck received a letter from a 13-year-old boy which said, “Dear Professor Dweck, I appreciate that your writing is based on solid scientific research.
+Dweck received a letter from a 13-year-old boy who said, “Dear Professor Dweck, I appreciate that your writing is based on solid scientific research.
 That’s why I decided to put it into practice.
 I put more effort into my school work, into my relationship with my family and into my relationship with kids at school and I experienced great improvement in all of these areas.
 I now realize I wasted most of my life.”

 Are we raising children in the environment of yet?